2025 Environmental Ethics Symposium

 Environmental Ethics in the Plastic Age

 This year’s symposium examines the ways in which plastic infiltrates our lives, landscapes, and bodies, causing—as Rob Nixon illuminates—gradual and invisible damage.
-We are pleased to host a variety of speakers that interrogate this theme through art, science, and ethnographic performance.
+We are pleased to host a variety of speakers that interrogate this theme through art, science, and poetry.
 Our final session will be a screening of the 2017 documentary Albatross, which calls us to witness the slow, yet devastating, impact of plastic and other waste in the heart of the Pacific.

 Schedule of Events